 Domestic abuse can take many forms.
 Other than physical violence and threats of violence, you may feel intimidated by things that are said to you by your partner or the manner in which you are treated.
 You may be prevented from spending time with friends or family.
 You may be cut off financially.
 You may be constantly berated by your partner at home or in front of others.

 In December 2015, a new offence criminalising controlling and/or coercive behaviour was introduced.
-It was designed to cover the scenario where there is a pattern of behaviour – acts, assault, threats, humiliation and intimidation or other abuse over the course of time which is used to harm, punish or frighten the victim or where someone exerts excessive control in a relationship, often isolating a person from sources of support.
+It was designed to cover the scenario where there is a pattern of behaviour – acts, assault, threats, humiliation and intimidation or other abuse over the course of time which is used to harm, punish or frighten the victim.
+It also covers the situation where someone exerts excessive control in a relationship, often isolating a person from sources of support.
 It was introduced to deal with the situation where the individual instances of such behaviour in isolation would not in themselves be sufficient to constitute abuse.
 If a perpetrator is found guilty, the offence carries a maximum 5 years’ imprisonment, a fine or both.

-If you consider yourself to be in an abusive relationship, our team of experienced family lawyers can talk you through all the options available to you.
-Often this will involve helping you to apply to the civil court for an injunction order.
-An injunction order can provide a breathing space for you to recover in the interim and make decisions about the future.
+If you think you are in an abusive relationship, our team of experienced family lawyers can explain the options available to you.
+This may involve helping you to apply to the civil court for an injunction order.
+An injunction order can provide a breathing space for you to recover and make decisions about the future.
 It can prohibit further abuse (a Non-Molestation Order) and exclude the perpetrator from the home (an Occupation Order).

-Non-Molestation Orders (and, in exceptional cases, Occupation Orders) can be granted by the court urgently on the day the application is issued.
+Non-Molestation Orders (and, in exceptional cases, Occupation Orders) can be granted by the Court urgently on the day the application is issued.
 Such emergency orders will often be applied for ‘without notice’ to your partner.
-This means that your partner will not have advanced warning that you are going to Court to address any immediate safety concerns.
+This means that your partner will not have advance warning that you are going to Court to address any immediate safety concerns.

-Our specialist family lawyers can provide you with clear and sound advice, helping you take the steps required to remove yourself from a potentially dangerous situation.
-We will help you to put in place the best possible arrangements for the long term safety of you and your children, if necessary.
-Our team of highly experienced counsellors and family consultants is also on hand to help your family come to terms with the emotional issues involved.
+Our experienced family lawyers will give you clear advice, helping you to take the steps required to remove yourself from a potentially dangerous situation.
+We will work with you to put in place the best possible arrangements for the long term safety of you and your children.

-We will prioritise your safety in the first instance but will then be in a position to focus on advising you in relation to your separation, future arrangements in relation to your children and associated financial matters.
-We will handle your case with the sensitivity required bearing in mind the context of your separation and continue to place your safety and that of your family at the heart of our considerations.
+We will prioritise your safety in the first instance but will then be by your side, advising you on any separation, the future arrangements for your children and any financial matters.
+We will place your safety and that of your family at the heart of the decision making process.